Why some organic molecules have a color: Correlating optical absorption wavelength with conjugated bond chain length

 Cheminformatics exploration

 Can we use cheminformatics to find evidence that increasing conjugated bond chain length decreases absorption wavelength?
-To check, I used the open-access database Experimental database of optical properties of organic compounds from 2020 with 20,236 data points.
-The optical data can be downloaded as a CSV file.
+To check, I used the open-access database Experimental database of optical properties of organic compounds from 2020 with >20,000 chromophore-solvent combinations.
+The optical data can be downloaded as a CSV file (version 3).

 Packages setup